I’m a football player, humanitarian, public speaker, and committed Christian.

 After playing college football at the University of Texas, I was drafted by the Arizona Cardinals in 2011, and played four seasons as a linebacker with the team before signing with the Chicago Bears for the 2015-16 season.

-Every year I join my family on medical missions trips to Nigeria, and am currently helping to raise $2 million to build a hospital there through Living Hope Christian Ministries, an organization founded by my parents.
+Every year I join my family on medical missions trips to Nigeria.
+We recently built a hospital there through Living Hope Christian Ministries, an organization founded by my parents.

 As a public speaker, I enjoy opportunities to encourage and inspire others to fulfill their calling by following Christ and serving others.